ChanSuri/GymGenius/Temperature optimization and energy efficiency/README.md

 ### Published Topics
 - **HVAC Control (`gym/hvac/control`)**:
-- The service publishes commands to this topic to turn the HVAC system on or off.
+- The service publishes commands to this topic to turn the HVAC system on or off and its set the mode (cool/heat).
 - Example payload:
   \```json
   {